wekeo/eo-data-vis-good-practice-guide/docs/source/index.rst

    This project is open to community development.
 If you wish to contribute to the document or share an opinion on it, we'd love to hear from you.
 Please consult the :ref:`Contribution guidelines <contribution_guidelines>` section for information on how you can get involved.

 This guide is written using `Read the docs <https://about.readthedocs.com/>`_.
-It's source documentation can be found in the following `git repository <https://github.com/wekeo/eo-data-vis-good-practice-guide>`_.
+Its source documentation can be found in the following `git repository <https://github.com/wekeo/eo-data-vis-good-practice-guide>`_.

 For any questions about the guide, please contact `ops@eumetsat.int <mailto:ops@eumetsat.int>`_.